mantoso/pyenv-default-requirements/README.md

  with Homebrew.*

 ```
-$ brew install jawshooah/pyenv/pyenv-default-packages
+$ brew install mantoso/pyenv/pyenv-default-requirements
 ```

 Or, if you would like to install the latest development release:

 ```
-$ brew install --HEAD jawshooah/pyenv/pyenv-default-packages
+$ brew install --HEAD mantoso/pyenv/pyenv-default-requirements
 ```

 ## Usage

-pyenv-default-packages automatically installs the packages listed in the `$(pyenv root)/default-packages` file every time you successfully install a new version of Python with `pyenv install` or create a virtualenv with `pyenv virtualenv`.
+pyenv-default-requirements automatically installs the packages listed in the `$(pyenv root)/requirements.txt` file every time you successfully install a new version of Python with `pyenv install` or create a virtualenv with `pyenv virtualenv`.

-Specify packages in `$(pyenv root)/default-packages` by name, one per line.
+Specify packages in `$(pyenv root)/requirements.txt` by name, one per line.
 This file should follow the pip [requirements file format][3].
 For example:

     pytest >= 2.6.4